Walkthroughs / Manor Lords / Best Build Order in Manor Lords

 Best Starting Resources in Manor Lords

-• Best trade/crafting-biased pick: iron or clay once food and fuel are already safe.
+• Best trade or crafting-biased pick: iron or clay, once food, timber, and firewood are already secure.

 Ask for help in the comments below!